YanKylee/PAWS-Physical-Altercation-Weapon-Surveillance-System/README.md

 ### 3. Models

-Due to GitHub's file size limits, two large model files are **not included** in this repository and must be downloaded separately and placed into the `models/` folder.
+Due to GitHub's file size limits, the VideoMAE model file is **not included** in this repository and must be downloaded separately and placed into the `models/` folder.

 #### VideoMAE Violence Classifier (`models/videomae-violence-local/`)
 This is the core violence detection model (VideoMAEForVideoClassification).
 It must be downloaded and placed inside the `models/videomae-violence-local/` directory.
 The folder must contain these three files: